LeanneCodes/4hair-salon/README.md

 <details>
  <summary>Link your Google API Credentials to Gitpod Workspace</summary>

   1. Drag and drop the .json file from your downloads folder into your Gitpod workspace.
   2. Rename the file to "creds.json"
   3. Now open the creds.json file.
 Locate the "client_email" line and copy the email address next to it, without the quotes.
   4. Then navigate to your Google Sheets file and open the "Share" button.
   5. Paste in the client email address and make sure "Editor" is selected, untick "Notify People" and then click "Share".
 </details>

+Given that your `creds.json` file contains sensitive information.
+Make sure to add this file to your gitignore file, to prevent this data being committed or sent to GitHub.

+To check that your `creds.json` file won't be committed, follow the below steps:

+  1. In your terminal type `git add .` and press enter.
+  2. Now type in `git status` and press enter.
+  3. If the `creds.json` file is not listed in the staging area, you are safe to commit your changes.

 ## Deployment